-Section 1.
+9 Section 1.
 Purpose and Scope.

 This act governs the qualifications and procedures for the licensing of public adjusters.
 It specifies the duties of and restrictions on public adjusters, which include limiting their licensure to assisting insureds in first party claims.
-It is the intent of the Legislature in enacting this act to make the law in this state similar to the Public Adjuster Licensing Model Act developed by the National Conference of Insurance Commissioners.